rbreske-cimt/mtls-rest-job-worker/README.md

 # mTLS-REST-Job-Worker
 Camunda 8 Example for a job worker, communicating with a REST service, using mtls.
+Written in plain java, with maven as the build tool.

 ## Preparation

 ### Deploy a Workflow

 Either you deploy `process.bpmn` or you design your own process with a service task with the `mtls` job type.
+Which server to send the request to can be configured via custom headers :
+- host
+- path
+- port

 ### Set the env variables for the cluster connection